bongiozzo/musica_mustdie/output/band_bobcatley.md

 # Bob Catley

+AOR

-Дискография
+## Дискография

-"The Tower" 1998, Metal
+### "The Tower" 1998, Metal

+Dreams
+Scream
+Far Away
+Deep Winter
+Fire & Ice
+Madrigal
+Steel
+The Tower
+Fear Of The Dark
+Epilogue

-"Live At The Gods" 1998, Metal
+### "Live At The Gods" 1998, Metal

+Dreams
+Scream
+Far Away
+Deep Winter
+Lonely Night
+Fire And Ice
+On A Storyteller's Night
+The Tower
+Fear Of The Dark
+Just Like An Arrow

+Vinny Burns - Lead Guitar, Paul Hodson - Keyboards/BV's.
+Murray Daigle - BV's/Acoustic Guitar.
+Mike Dmitrovic - Rhythm Guitar.
+Sean Gregory - Bass Guitar.
+Kyle Lazenka - Drums

-"Legends" 1999, Metal
+### "Legends" 1999, Metal

+THE PAIN
+SHELTER FROM THE NIGHT
+CARPE DIEM
+TENDER IS THE NIGHT
+MEDUSA
+HYDRA
+BEAUTIFUL NIGHT FOR LOVE
+TOO LATE
+THE LIGHT
+WHERE THE HEART IS

-"Middle Earth" 2001, Metal
+### "Middle Earth" 2001, Metal

+1. THE WRAITH OF THE RINGS
+2.(i) THE FIELDS THAT I RECALL
+(ii) EMISSARY
+(iii) THE FIELDS THAT I RECALL (REPRISE)
+3. CITY WALLS
+4. AGAINST THE WIND
+5. (i) WHERE YOU LEAD I`LL FOLLOW
+(ii) STORMCROW AND PILGRIM
+(iii) WHERE YOU LEAD I`LL FOLLOW (REPRISE)
+6. RETURN OF THE MOUNTAIN KING
+7. THE END OF SUMMER (GALADRIEL`S THEME)
+8. THIS GALLANT BAND OF MANIC STRANGERS
+9. THE FELLOWSHIP

-"When Empires Burn" 2003, Metal
+### "When Empires Burn" 2003, Metal

+· The Torment
+· Children Of The Circle
+· Gonna Live Forever
+· The Prophecy
+· I'll Be Your Fool
+· Every Beat Of My Heart
+· When Empires Burn
+· Meaning Of Love
+· This Is The Day
+· Someday Utopia
+· My America
+· Heaven Can Wait*
+· When The Earth Lies Still (demo)*

-"Spirit Of Man" 2006, Metal
+### "Spirit Of Man" 2006, Metal

+1. Heart Of Stone
+2. Moment Of Truth
+3. In The Name Of The Cause
+4. Blinded By A Lie
+5. Last Snows Of Winter
+6. Spirit Of Man
+7. The Fire Within Me
+8. Judgement Day
+9. Lost To The Night
+10. Beautiful Mind
+11. Walk On Water
+12. End Of The Story

+Bob Catley - vocals
+Vince O'Regan - guitar
+Irvin Parratt - keyboards
+Al Barrow - bass
+Jamie Little - drums

-"Immortal" 2008, Hard Rock
+### "Immortal" 2008, Hard Rock

 ## Отношения с другими группами